tomvannuenen/corporeal/README.md

 *E.g. "Austen.txt", "James.txt" or "Austen-1.txt" to "Austen-112.txt"*

+You can sort the subcorpora however you want: for instance, you might want to sort not by author but by year so that you can compare textual features through time.

+*E.g. "2012-001.txt" to "2015-112.txt"*

 Note that Corporeal expects to be used for parsing English texts (in terms of  stopword removal and tokenizing); inputting other languages may yield less desirable results.